-For a variety of reasons, about 300 students have received approval to stay in residence halls on campus.
+For a variety of reasons, about 300 students received approval to stay in residence halls for spring term.
+Approximately 169 students still remain.
 Following public health guidance, the students are required to avoid groups and social gatherings, and practice social distancing.
 They are also not allowed to let anyone else into their residence halls for any reason.
-Students who have received approval to stay on campus for interim will have the option to stay for spring term.

 What should I do if I'm on campus and think I have COVID-19 symptoms?

 Dick's House providers continue to be available if you have any health concerns.
 If you need to consult with one of our primary care clinicians, call Dick's House at 603-646-9400.

 What if I or a family member get sick with COVID-19 and I am unable to take classes this spring?

 We are trying to provide as much flexibility as possible through the design of the remote courses to help students maintain academic progress.
 Existing withdrawal policies remain available for those students who need them, in consultation with their undergraduate dean and other campus resources.

 Why did Dartmouth move to online learning for summer term?

 A residential summer term relying on physical distancing and severe restrictions on activities and gatherings would pose a significant public health risk to our students and to our faculty and staff, their families, and the Upper Valley community.
 Put simply, given the continuing progression of the disease, a wide geographic disparity in its containment, the continuing lack of adequate testing capability, and no widespread effective treatment, with the health and safety of our community being of paramount importance we cannot offer a residential summer term.
 As a result, all graduate and undergraduate classes will be conducted remotely.